Mitja Okorn

 Mitja Okorn (born 26 January 1981) is a Slovenian film director and screenwriter.
 Most known as director of Letters to Santa, Planet Single and his Hollywood debut Life in a Year.

 Early life

 He was born on 26 January 1981 in Kranj.
-He graduated at high school of economics and studied at School of Economics and Business in University of Ljubljana, then he quit the college in the third year.
-He never studied at Academy of Theatre, Radio, Film and Television (AGRFT) in Ljubljana, the main Slovenian film school institution, as he accused them of stagnating for decades.
-He is also very critical to Slovenian culture and film industry being total amateurs for ignoring him and not investing any money in his film projects.
+He studied at the School of Economics and Business in University of Ljubljana, but dropped out in his junior year.

 Career

 2005: First feature film

 In 2000 he started his career with two short documentaries Not sponsored 1 and Not sponsored 2; and awarded for short film Be Flexible at Motovun Film Festival in 2002.
 His career started to bloom in 2005 when he directed his first feature film Tu pa tam (Here and There) which premiered at his 24th birthday, a Slovenian film shown also at Sunderland Film Festival.
 This opened him doors to shoot numerous adds and music videos for Slovenian artists such as Dan D, Omar Naber, Alya, Elvis Jackson, Select, C.R.A.S.H, Kocka and Jah Waggie.